Salomon Kalou: Hertha BSC

 Kalou played in Hertha's brief Europa League stay against Brøndby IF, as well as their first round Pokal match against Jahn Regensburg, but did not feature in the Bundesliga initially for Pál Dárdai.
 An injury to Vladimír Darida vacated a spot initially for Valentin Stocker, but when Stocker picked up a three-match ban for a straight red card at Borussia Dortmund, it was Kalou who filled the hole in the attacking midfield, making his season debut on 22 October against FC Köln.
 On 4 November, Kalou emphatically ended his scoreless start to the season, picking up a hat trick against Borussia Mönchengladbach in a 3–0 victory, moving his side temporarily into third place.
 On 15 March 2017, Kalou signed a contract extension at Hertha, keeping him at the Olympiastadion until 2019, with Kalou adding "I'm really happy in Berlin and still have a lot to achieve with Hertha.
 I want to help build on the progress the team has made in recent years."

 On 4 May 2020, he streamed live from the Hertha cabin via Facebook.
 Kalou greeted players and coaches, who were unaware of the live broadcast, with a handshake, disregarded social distancing regulations and filmed a conversation about the Hertha professionals' salary cuts.
 He was then released from training and playing duties.

 Botafogo

 On 9 July 2020, Kalou joined Botafogo in the Campeonato Brasileiro Série A on an 18-month contract.
 He made his debut on 2 September, starting in a goalless home draw against Coritiba.
 Three days later, he scored in a 2–2 draw at Corinthians.
 It was his only goal in 27 games across all competitions for the Rio de Janeiro team, who ended the season in last place, 14 points from safety.
 He left by mutual consent at the start of April 2021.

 Arta/Solar7

 On 14 June 2022, Kalou joined Arta/Solar7 in the Djibouti Premier League on a short-term contract.
+On 3 April 2023, Kalou captained the team for the first time in a 1–1 draw with CF Gendarmerie due to the absence of Alex Song.